cuiyongjian/awesome-balancer/README.md

 ## misc

-This module shares some functionality with [pool](https://github.com/coopernurse/node-pool) module.
-It is worth taking a look at it if you are looking for something more high level.
+This module is created on the basis of [node-balance](https://github.com/kessler/node-loadbalance). awesome-balancer extends from it and enhance it.

 This module is heavily inspired by this [article about load balance algorithms](https://devcentral.f5.com/articles/intro-to-load-balancing-for-developers-ndash-the-algorithms)